guacsec/guac-visualizer/docs/setup.md

 ## Configuration

 By default, the GUAC Visualizer assumes that the GraphQL server is running on http://localhost:8080/query.
-However, you can optionally configure the visualizer to connect to a different GraphQL endpoint or to read from a guac.yaml configuration file.
+However, you can optionally configure the visualizer to connect to a different GraphQL endpoint or to read from a `guac.yaml` config file from your curent working directory.

-There are two environment variables used to configure the GraphQL endpoint for the visualizer: `GUAC_GQL_ADDR` and `GUAC_CONFIG_PATH`.

-`GUAC_GQL_ADDR` is an environment variable that specifies the GraphQL endpoint that the visualizer will connect to.
-By default, the visualizer assumes that the GraphQL server is running on `http://localhost:8080/query`.

-`GUAC_CONFIG_PATH` is an environment variable that specifies the path to the guac.yaml configuration file.
-This file contains settings for various GUAC services, including the GraphQL endpoint that the visualizer will connect to (`gql-addr`).
-If a `guac.yaml` file is provided, and a `gql-addr` is specified in it, this will override the `GUAC_GQL_ADDR` setting.
+### Optional:

-To set these environment variables, create a new file in the root of the project called .env.local.
+If you need to, you can use environmental variables to configure the GraphQL endpoint for the visualizer, specifying the endpoint: `GUAC_GQL_ADDR` and config file: `GUAC_CONFIG_PATH`.
+To set these environment variables, create a new file in the root of the project called `.env.local`.
 Inside this file, add the following lines:

 ```bash
 GUAC_GQL_ADDR='http://graphql-server-endpoint'